Epochs and Reconfiguration

 Epoch

-In IOTA, an epoch is a set period, around 24 hours, during which the IOTA validator set and their stakes remain constant.
-This stable period allows validators to handle transactions smoothly without unexpected changes.
+In IOTA, an epoch is a fixed period (typically around 24 hours) during which the validator set and their stakes remain constant.
+This stable period ensures that transactions are processed smoothly without unexpected validator changes.

-Epoch values are part of the transaction data on the IOTA network, but regular users don't need to worry about them.
-Users only need to know about epochs if they are dealing with expiring transactions, which must be completed before a specific epoch ends.
+Epochs are sequentially numbered, and each transaction on the IOTA network includes an epoch identifier.
+While regular users generally do not need to worry about epochs, they are relevant when dealing with expiring transactions, which must be completed before a specific epoch ends.

 Reconfiguration